dyng/BlameHim/README.md

 ### soft mode
 It is simple. *blamehim* apends a space to lines you specified, temporarily changes `user.name` and `use.email` to your victim's, makes commit, restores your own username and email address, done.
 ##### how to undo
-It just append an extra fake commit and won't hurt existing history, so it is safe.
+In soft-mode, *blamehim* just append an extra fake commit and won't hurt existing history, so it is safe.
 You can simply undo it by `git reset --hard HEAD~`.

 ### hard mode
 Unlike soft-mode, hard-mode use `git filter-branch` to rewrite almost entire history if necessary. *blamehim* run in soft-mode by default, use `-f` to enable hard-mode, like